-Goal Strateg y ID ACTION/ INTENDED OUTCOME LEAD AGENCY/ OTHERS INVOLVED Projected Start Date Projected Completion Date Status STATUS/ACTUAL OUTCOMES 4 4 1.3 4.3.1.
+Goal Strategy ID ACTION/ INTENDED OUTCOME LEAD AGENCY/ OTHERS INVOLVED Projected Start Date Projected Completion Date Status STATUS/ACTUAL OUTCOMES 4.5 3 4.3.1.
 Use an electronic assessment, intake and referral system to seamlessly connect individuals in the target population to housing.
 Review WaMS changes that may impact the way the housing module operates Make changes to the housing module to ensure system operability.
-Data is transferred and electronic assessment and referral system is launched Support cordinators are trained on use Housing matches are made through web-based system Housing outcomes reports in the system Deleted to reflect timelines reqired to make WaMS changes DBHDS Delete Delete Deleted 4 4 1.3 4.3.2.
+Data is transferred and electronic assessment and referral system is launched Support cordinators are trained on use Housing matches are made through web-based system Housing outcomes reports in the system Deleted to reflect timelines reqired to make WaMS changes DBHDS Delete Delete Deleted 4.3 3 4.3.2.
 Develop strategies to address tenancy support gaps in each RIT region.
 Continue piloting Tenancy Supports across the Commonwealth Identify strategies to implement tenancy supports to address gaps.
-DBHDS, Regional RITs/ DHCD, VH Jan-22 Dec-22 DBHDS OCH is exploring development of a new Tenancy Supports Pilot with Rappahannock-Rapidan CSB in Region 1.
-The CSB is currently developing a proposal for DBHDS OCH review.
-In addition, DBHDS OCH is working with Fairfax-Falls Church CSB and Hampton-Newport News CSB to convert the Tenancy Supports Pilots in these regions into Tenancy Supports Programs.
-The Tenancy Support Programs would focus on providing pre- and post-tenancy supports to individuals with developmental disabilities who are on the Medicaid DD Waiver waitlist.
-4 4 1.3 4.3.3 Continue to identify and catalogue creative approaches to leveraging private resources to create housing options for individuals in the target population.
-Completed in 2018 DBHDS Completed Completed Completed 4 4 1.3 4.3.4 Continue to assist Community Resource Consultants with provider development efforts in areas of the state with high housing demand, available housing resources and minimal service capacity.
+DBHDS, Regional RITs/ DHCD, VH Jan-22 Dec-22 DBHDS OCH executed three-year agreements with Fairfax-Falls Church CSB and Hampton-Newport News CSB to operate Tenancy Support Programs that focus on providing pre- and post-tenancy supports to individuals with developmental disabilities who are on the Medicaid DD Waiver waitlist.
+4.3 3 4.3.3 Continue to identify and catalogue creative approaches to leveraging private resources to create housing options for individuals in the target population.
+Completed in 2018 DBHDS Completed Completed Completed 4.5 3 4.3.4 4.
+Continue to assist Community Resource Consultants with provider development efforts in areas of the state with high housing demand, available housing resources and minimal service capacity.
 Assist group residential providers to explore individuals' interest in independent housing and support provider efforts to expand services in independent housing.
-DBHDS Jan-22 Dec-22 Region 1 Housing Coordinator teamed up with Region 1 Community Resource Consultant.
-Both the Housing Coordinator and CRC met with three providers in Region 1 - Collins and Collins from the Harrisonburg Area, Region Ten CSB in the Charlottesville area, and Cornerstone in the Northwestern area of the state.
-4 4 1.3 4.3.5 5.
-Develop a performance measurement system for independent housing. •Identify baselines and benchmarks for SRAP housing stability outcomes • Analyze housing access, services, and outcomes by demographic group.
+DBHDS Jan-22 Dec-22 No update this quarter 4.5 3 4.3.5 Develop a performance measurement system for independent housing.
+Identify baselines and benchmarks for SRAP housing stability outcomes Analyze housing access, services, and outcomes by demographic group.
 Should inequities be identified, identify and implement solutions.
 DBHDS Jan-22 Dec-22 Currently developing measurement system and identifying baselines and benchmark.
 Currently in the process of securing software to assist with data collection and the ability to analyze the data collected.
 4 4.3 4.3.6 In collaboration with the PSH Steering Committee, develop a process to coordinate housing referrals within DBHDS and from key state agencies.
 Utilize Coordinated Referral Network (CRN) process to refer individuals to available LIHTC units Continue to refine the process for filling turnover units in occupied projects with multiple leasing preferences.
-DBHDS/DMAS, DARS, VH Jan-22 Dec-22 DBHDS OCH has begun participating in facilitated discussions with DHCD, DMAS, DARS and VH about how to reconfigure the referral process for LIHTC first leasing preference slots to accommodate additional populations outside DBHDS.
+DBHDS/DMAS, DARS, VH Jan-22 Dec-22 DBHDS OCH is continuing to participate in facilitated discussions with DHCD, DMAS, DARS and VH about how to reconfigure the referral process for LIHTC first leasing preference slots to accommodate additional populations outside DBHDS.
 Key issues to be determined include definitions, prioritization, management of the referral process and untilization of the resources, committment of resources required, and monitoring to ensure the process is working properly.
-4 4.3 4.3.7 Solicit input on the development of the 1115 Waiver High Needs Support Benefit • Hold input sessions.
-7 • Form workgroups to address benefit design and operations.
-DMAS/DBHDS, DHCD, VH, DARS, DSS, DVS, VDH Jan-22 Dec-22 No update this quarter
+4 4.3 4.3.7 Solicit input on the development of the 1115 Waiver High Needs Support Benefit Hold input sessions.
+Form workgroups to address benefit design and operations.
+DMAS/DBHDS, DHCD, VH, DARS, DSS, DVS, VDH Jan-22 Dec-22 The 1115 Waiver High Needs Support benefit is on hold pending General Assemby approval and funding